Tourism

 - It has shown an increasing trend for many years (with a peak in 2019 – 17.8 million tourists) until the announcement of the SARS-CoV-2 pandemic in 2020.

-- In 2023, Małopolska was visited by over 20 million tourists – an increase of as much as 23% compared to 2022.
-The prevailing group of visitors were domestic tourists, the most numerous of whom were residents of Małopolska, Silesia and Mazovia.
-Among foreign tourists, the largest number came from Germany, France and the UK.
+In 2024, Małopolska was visited by over 26 million tourists – an increase of as much as 26.4% compared to 2023.
+The prevailing group of visitors were domestic tourists, the most numerous of whom were residents of Małopolska, Mazovia and Silesia.
+Among foreign tourists, the largest number came from the United Kingdom, Germany, the United States and the United Arab Emirates.

-- Revenues from tourism in 2023 amounted to PLN 13 billion, which means an increase by 16,2% compared to the previous year.
+- Revenues from tourism in 2024 amounted to PLN 19.35 billion, which means an increase of 48.5% compared to the previous year, and 25% more than in the record-breaking pre-pandemic year 2019.